ArctosDB/documentation-wiki/_how_to/How_to_Edit_Taxa.markdown

 ![image](https://user-images.githubusercontent.com/15368365/56095590-a2748d80-5e9b-11e9-9289-f1a22bffae3e.png)

 If you did not delete the erroneous classification before cloning a new one, it is very important that you return to the Taxon Page and delete it.
-Otherwise, there will two classifications and you will not be able to search for specimens or manage the taxonomy in the Hierarchical Classification Editor.
+Otherwise, there will be two classifications and you will not be able to search for specimens or manage the taxonomy in the Hierarchical Classification Editor.

 ![image](https://user-images.githubusercontent.com/15368365/56095608-c7690080-5e9b-11e9-9e0c-d6b22b1c63e4.png)